edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/using-path-constraints.md

 {{% /tab %}}
 {{< /tabs >}}

-Because a lot of the heavy lifting has be moved to the `ContractUtils.kt`, this pattern can be replicated for other Smart Contracts by substituting in the specific Statuses and the PathConstraints.
+Because a lot of the heavy lifting has been moved to the `ContractUtils.kt`, this pattern can be replicated for other Smart Contracts by substituting in the specific Statuses and the PathConstraints.